michalc/aiodnsresolver/README.md

 ## CNAMEs

 CNAME records are followed transparently.
-The `ttl` of IP addresses found via intermediate CNAME(s) is determined by using the minimum TTL of all the records involved in determiniing those IP addresses.
+The `ttl` of IP addresses found via intermediate CNAME(s) is determined by using the minimum TTL of all the records involved in determining those IP addresses.

 ## Example: aiohttp